-Splash suits
+Splash suits - Foundation Stage

-We recommend that children in the Foundation Stage have a splash suit which is an all-in-one waterproof suit.
+We expect all children in the Foundation Stage to have a splash suit which is an all-in-one waterproof suit.
 These help to keep the children clean and dry when they are learning outrdoors and can be ordered through the school office.